 Here, ‘r’ represents a nominal rate, and ‘n’ represents no. of payments received annually.

 It can be calculated by following the steps provided and discussed below:

 Step #1 – In the first step, the users must determine “n” or a number of payments that are received during the year.
-Securities that pay twice in a year or in other words, pay every 6 months, then for such financial securities the ‘n’ shall be 2.
-Similarly, financial securities that pay every quarterly and monthly will have a number of periods as 4 and 12 respectively.
+Securities that pay twice in a year or, in other words, pay every 6 months, and then for such financial securities, the ‘n’ shall be 2.
+Similarly, financial securities that pay every quarterly and monthly will have a number of periods as 4 and 12, respectively.

 Step #2 – In the next step, the users will need to determine ‘i’ that is the rate of interest (ROI).
 This rate of interest is already mentioned in financial security.

-Step #3 – In the third step, the users will be required to divide the rate of interest and that too in decimal form by the number of payments interval determined in Step 1.
+Step #3 – In the third step, the users will be required to divide the rate of interest and that too in decimal form by the number of payment intervals determined in Step 1.

 Step #4 – In the fourth step, the users will need to sum up 1 + (i/n).

 Step #5 – In the fifth step, the users will need to take the value derived in Step 4 and determine exponent ‘n.’

 Step #6 – In the sixth step, which is also the last step, the users will be required to deduct 1 for the annualized yield.

 Purchases the bond of Company ABC that has a 6 %coupon.
 The nominal rate is 6%.
 Calculate the effective yield if the interest is paid annually.